Scaling for Edge Encryption Proxies – Sizing Your Edge Encryption Environment

 The CPU will spike while encrypting data, which is normal behavior.
 Data encryption and tokenization are CPU-intensive operations that will spike the CPU.
 When the CPU utilization is over 80% for several minutes at a time, it likely means that the Proxy Server has too much work to do (for example a Mass Encryption or some very complex work).
 When this happens, latency will increase for the period that the CPU utilization is high.
 If these persist, adding another proxy server might help decrease the latency.

 The Proxy Server must have a minimum of 4GB of free RAM available to use (6GB is recommended).
-For this reason, best practice is to modify the <install dir>/conf/wrapper.conf configuration file.
+For this reason, it's recommended to modify the <install dir>/conf/wrapper.conf configuration file.
 For setting the memory size, refer to the documentation here: